-Name Brief Introduction No. of Shares Percentage Mr. Issa Abdul Salam Abu Issa Chairman Chairman of the Board of Directors of Salam International Investments Limited-Qatar, Chairman of the Board of Directors of Salam Bounian.
-Mr. Issa Abdulsalam Abu Issa is also the Vice-Chairman of Serene Real Estate Development Co-Lebanon, Secretary General of Qatari Businessmen Association, and a Member of the Board of Trustees for Al Shaqab Equestrian Academy-Qatar.
-He is a member of the World Economic Forum-Davos, member of the Arab Business Council.
-He is also a Board Member in many other esteemed companies in the region.
-Mr. Issa holds a degree in Business Administration from San Diego University - USA, and has some 35 years of professional experience.
-15,656,233 13.70% Mr. Hussam AbdulSalam Abu Issa, Vice Chairman Vice-Chairman of the Board of Directors for Salam International Investment Limited.
-He is a board member at Doha Insurance Company, member of the advisory council for College of Admonition and Economy at Qatar University.
-He is a former member of the Al-Ballagh Cultural Society, a member of the International Dean Council of Harris School of Public Policy at Chicago University, a member of the GCC Chamber of Commerce.
-He is also a member of the Islamic Chamber of Commerce the Advisory Committee for the ICP Bosporus Conference-Turkey, Amideast Educational Establishment-Lebanon.
-He is a member of the international advisory council for PAC in San Francisco, and a member of the Qatari-German Businessmen Council.
-He holds a Bachelor's Degree in Marketing from the United States, and has some 30 years of professional experience.
-9,835,297 8.60% HE Sheikh Nawaf Bin Nasser Bin Khaled Al-Thani Representing Doha Insurance Company Board Member Member of the Board of Directors at SIIL, representing Doha Insurance Company.
-HE Sheikh Nawaf is considered one of the most important business figures in Qatar.
-He is an active participant in the real estate and economic renaissance witnessed in Qatar today.
-HE is credited for a great deal of experience sharing and collaboration building.
-He is an active participant into many esteemed companies including: the Chairman of the Board of Directors of NBK Holding, ALWAAB City, and Doha Insurance Company.
-HE is also the Chairman of the board of Directors at Nasser Bin Nawaf Holding Co.
-Sheikh Nawaf is also a member of the Board of Directors at Arabetec and Samina Capital Fund.
-He is also a member of the Board of Directors of the Qatari Businessmen Association, President of the Qatari French Businessmen Club, Vice President of the German Arab Friendship Society.
-He has been awarded the French Presidential Medal and bestowed a rank of a Knight, in appreciation of his unique efforts in promoting commercial relationships between Qatar and France.
-375,000 0.33%
+Name Brief Introduction No. of Shares Percentage Mr. Issa AbdulSalam Abu Issa, Chairman Chairman of the Board of Directors and CEO of Salam International Investment Limited-Qatar.
+Chairman of the Board of Directors of Salam Bounian for Development-Qatar.
+Vice-Chairman of Serene Real Estate Development Co-Lebanon.
+Secretary General of Qatari Businessmen Association.
+Member of the Board of Trustees for Al Shaqab Equestrian Academy-Qatar.
+Member of the World Economic Forum-Davos.
+Member of the Arab Business Council.
+Board Member in many other esteemed regional companies.
+He holds a degree in Business Administration from San Diego University - USA and has over 35 years of professional experience.
+15,656,223 13.70% Mr. Hussam AbdulSalam Abu Issa, Vice Chairman Vice-Chairman of the Board of Directors and COO of Salam International Investment Limited.
+Board Member at Doha Insurance Company.
+Member of the advisory council for College of Administration and Economy at Qatar University.
+Former member of the Al-Ballagh Cultural Society.
+Member of the International Dean Council of Harris School of Public Policy at Chicago University Member of the GCC Chamber of Commerce.
+Member of the Islamic Chamber of Commerce and the Advisory Committee for the ICP Bosporus Conference-Turkey.
+He also serves on the Advisory Board of the Amideast Educational Establishment-Lebanon.
+Member of the international advisory council for PAC in San Francisco.
+Member of the Qatari-German Businessmen Council.
+He holds a Bachelor's Degree in Marketing from the United States, and has over 30 years of professional experience.
+9,829,613 8.60% HE Sheikh Nawaf Bin Nasser Bin Khaled Al-Thani Representing Doha Insurance Company Board Member Member of the Board of Directors of Salam International Investment Limited, representing Doha Insurance Company.
+H.E Sheikh Nawaf is a prominent figure in the Qatar business community.
+He is an active player in the country's real estate and economic growth.
+He is credited for a great deal of experience sharing and collaboration building.
+He is an active participant in many esteemed companies most notably as Chairman of Nasser Bin Khaled (NBK) Holding.
+Chairman of Al Waab City, Doha Insurance Company and also Chairman of Nasser Bin Nawaf Holding Co.
+Member of the Board of Directors at both Arabtec and Samina Capital Fund.
+Member of the Board of Directors of the Qatari Businessmen Association.
+President of the Qatari French Businessmen Club.
+Vice President of the German Arab Friendship Society.
+H.E Sheikh Nawaf has been awarded the French Presidential Medal and bestowed a rank of a Knight, in appreciation of his unique efforts in promoting commercial relationships between Qatar and France.
+337,384 0.30%